mprskalo01/ultimate-react-course/README.md

 ## Skills Acquired

 ### Core React
-- Understanding React components and JSX
+- Understanding React components and TSX (JSX with TypeScript)
 - State and props management
 - Event handling in React
 - Lifecycle methods and hooks